Checklist moving to the Netherlands

 If you are moving to the Netherlands from Aruba, Curaçao, St Maarten, Bonaire, St Eustatius or Saba, the Dutch municipality will also want to see proof that you deregistered there.
 Request proof of deregistration before making an appointment to register in the Netherlands.

-If you are moving to the Netherlands from elsewhere, you do not need proof of deregistration.
+If you are moving to the Netherlands from elsewhere, the municipality may ask you to provide proof of deregistration.
+You can obtain this through the local authorities of the municipality where you previously lived.

 If you have a pet and want to bring it with you to the Netherlands, there are a couple of things you have to arrange.
 What you have to arrange depends on which country you travel from and what kind of pet you want to bring with you.